jack828/jackburgess.dev/_blogs/tmux-statusline-in-c.md

 ---json
 {
   "published": false,
-  "title": "A tmux statusline in C",
+  "title": "A TMUX statusline in C",
   "sell": "Because when the need for speed is too great, you always go a level down.", "coverImage": "https://img.clock.co.uk/1280x720", "coverImageSquare": "https://img.clock.co.uk/720x720", "tags": ["TMUX", "C"],
-  "date": "2022-01-17T04:20:00.000Z"
+  "date": "2022-06-11T18:20:00.000Z"
 }
 ---

 # TMUX Statusline in C

-Those of us that _love_ tmux usually _love_ having a convienient display of handy information in their statusline (TODO: link docs)
+Those of us that _love_ TMUX usually _love_ having a convenient display of handy information in their statusline.

+The documentation for this feature is very comprehensive and clear - I recommend you have a read if you want to level up your status line: <https://www.man7.org/linux/man-pages/man1/tmux.1.html#STATUS_LINE>

-In my setup, I have my window information on the left hand side and my custom statusline on the right hand side.
+In my setup, I have my window information on the left-hand side and my custom statusline on the right-hand side.

 There's a long list of benefits (and drawbacks) to cramming information in the statusline - you can very quickly grow it larger than the size of your screen!
-Or, more often than not, fill it with stuff you'll never think to look at.
+Or, more often than not, you'll fill it with stuff you'll never look at.

-Most people opt for something relatively basic - especially if they've grabbed something from a Tmux quick start guide (not that this is bad, everyone starts off somehow!):
+Most people opt for something relatively basic - especially if they've grabbed something from a TMUX quick start guide (not that this is bad, everyone starts out somehow!):

 ```
 set -g status-left ''
 set-option -ag status-right '#[fg=colour234,bold,bg=colour12] %R '